metrorailings/OwlBlog/content/posts/week-3-insights.md

 The Cardinals and their crossing routes in five-man sets have been destroying this Lions defense.

 Kyler Murray and his mobility can definitely be considered an added dimension to this offense.

+Lions with a very successful two-minute drive to close out the first half.